 The defendant may deny Roundup led to your cancer diagnosis and hire a team of lawyers to disprove your argument.
 The company has plenty of resources available to fight claims like yours.
 Therefore, you need to find an attorney with experience with unsafe products like Roundup.

-A complicated case like a Roundup lawsuit requires sufficient proof the other side knew of the risks and did not warn consumers.
+A complicated case like a Roundup lawsuit requires sufficient proof that the other side knew of the risks and did not warn consumers.
 You would need to know what evidence can support your case and is viable in court.
 A lawyer knows how to obtain the proof necessary to win a settlement.

 Another reason to hire a Roundup attorney is that they are familiar with the state’s product liability laws.
 They know the legal jargon and can explain confusing aspects of your case to help you understand everything better.
 You would not have to spend time researching information by yourself.